Back to blog

 When Disputes Happen

 Most HOA fee disputes at closing are minor and get resolved quickly.
-But a few scenarios create real problems:
+But a few scenarios create real problems.

 Undisclosed delinquency.
 The seller's account has $3,000 in past-due assessments.
 If the seller's net proceeds don't cover the payoff, the closing can fall apart.
+I've seen it happen.